windmill-labs/windmill/examples/deploy/private-npm-registry-tls/README.md

 npm publish --registry https://0.0.0.0:4873/
 ```

-4. Pull the custom NPM package from a deno script in Windmill

 Go to Windmill at `http://localhost:8000`.
-Create a simple deno script:
+Create a simple Deno script:
 ```ts
 import * as testpackage from "npm:@windmill/helloworld@0.0.1"